Skip to content

 Tuple of PyTrees.

-klax.fit(model, data, *, batch_size=32, batch_axis=0, validation_data=None, steps=1000, loss_fn=<klax._losses.MSE object at 0x7fb722df9670>, optimizer=GradientTransformationExtraArgs(init=<function chain.<locals>.init_fn>, update=<function chain.<locals>.update_fn>), init_opt_state=None, batcher=<function batch_data>, history=None, callbacks=None, key) ¤
+klax.fit(model, data, *, batch_size=32, batch_axes=0, run_state=None, validation_data=None, steps=1000, loss=mse, optimizer=GradientTransformationExtraArgs(init=<function chain.<locals>.init_fn at 0x7f8ba9d4fec0>, update=<function chain.<locals>.update_fn at 0x7f8ba9d4ff60>), init_opt_state=None, batcher=batch_data, make_logger=True, metrics=None, log_every=100, verbose=2, callbacks=None, key) ¤

-Trains a model using an optimizer from optax.
+Train a model using an optimizer from optax.

 PARAMETER DESCRIPTION